 Sugarbush Forestry

-Foresters and other resource professionals play an important role in supporting maple syrup producers in sustainably managing their forests.
+Foresters and other resource professionals play an important role in supporting maple syrup producers in sustainably managing forests.
 Managing for sustainable sap production requires a specific focus and approach that can be compatible with managing for wildlife habitat and timber production.

+The videos below are recordings from The Maple Hour.
 Click the (+) to expand and watch the recording.

-Sugarbush Forest Management (45 min.)
+Sugarbush Forest Management Overview (45 min.)

 Dr. Mike Demchik, UW-Stevens Point Forestry Professor, joined the Wisconsin Maple Hour to share insights, considerations and strategies for managing a sugarbush to maintain and increase production and enhance ecological values.